hstarmans/hexastorm/README.md

 Busy is a limitation of the current implemention (which can be fixed).

 # Detailed Description
-The controller sends over 16 bytes via SPI.

-r2 register holds position but r1 is increased. it seems to read out all the travel params

-IN the pru they are kept in a ring of 16 instructions
+On the pru 16 instructions can be kept in a ring.
+Each instructions is 30 bytes (QUEUE_ELEMENT_SIZE) long.
+The current idea is to decouple the retrieval and processing of instructions.
+The FPGA retrieves the instructions and stores them locally on the chip.
+Later these instructions are parsed into signals for the motor.

-An instruction is made up out of the following QUEUE_ELEMENT_SIZE byte0 : state can be empty, filled, exit and abort. byte1 : direction bit travel parameters
+An instruction is made up out of 2 bytes.

+byte0 : state can be empty, filled, exit and abort. byte1 : direction bit travel parameters